 Using Scanova for a demo, here’s how you convert your website URL to QR Code:

-7. Once your QR Code is ready, say after you design it, click Update and proceed to Download it
+5. Once your QR Code is ready, say after you design it, you can preview it.
+If everything looks fine, proceed to download.

 That’s it.
 Your website URL has now been converted to a QR Code.
 Simply test it once before you go ahead with mass-printing.

 E. How to edit a Website URL QR Code